Skip to main content

 2022–2024

-Phase 3: To a community
+Phase 3: For a community

 Empowering municipalities in Ukraine and in the European Union through building municipal partnerships